Telehealth and Chronic Care Management

-As the global healthcare sector is fighting against the COVID-19 pandemic, most of the patients are finding it difficult to access on-time care due to the availability of limited resources.
-While others avoid in-person visits for fear of exposure to the corona virus.
+As the global healthcare sector is fighting against the COVID-19 pandemic, most patients are finding it difficult to access on-time care due to the availability of limited resources.
+While others avoid in-person visits for fear of exposure to the coronavirus.

 With around 57 million Americans presently living in a rural region, numerous patients across the nation need healthcare access.
 They may need to drive significant distances to see their essential healthcare provider, which will in general be hard to come by in rural areas.
 Patients with a chronic condition will in general experience more difficulty going significant distances to see a healthcare provider.

 But with the help of telehealth in chronic care management, patients can relate with physicians from their comfort place.
 This automatically increases access to specialized care by eliminating travel expenses and lowering healthcare cost.
 A few patients may experience high health risks if they fail to visit their physicians consistently, but telemedicine makes it very easier for patients to get care on time.

 Telehealth Helps To Monitor The Chronic Conditions Of Patients